Right on time: Djokovic questions Open clock on way to 24-0

 “Why did you start it?” he asked chair umpire Damien Dumusois, noting that during the previous event players got more time to go collect their towels between points.

-After Dumusois said the pace is intentionally supposed to be quicker at the U.S. Open, Djokovic replied: “You do it here different?
+Dumusois said the pace is intentionally supposed to be quicker at the U.S. Open, to which Djokovic replied: “You do it here different?
 Why?
 There is no explanation? … Thanks for letting us know.”

+After the match, Djokovic said: “No one really brought it to my attention.
+The lack of communication is something that worries me once again.
+I mean, that’s something that really upset me. … We’ve played in the certain tempo, so to say; got used to it during the Western & Southern tournament, which just ended two days ago.
+Two days later, we have a different rule that was just not communicated to us.
+That’s something that I found just not acceptable, not fair.”

 More AP tennis: https://apnews.com/apf-Tennis and https://twitter.com/AP_Sports